Taylor University's Profile

 - 100% report a meaningful relationship with God

-- 94% of full time regular faculty have earned the highest degree in their field
+- 97% of full-time regular faculty have earned the highest degree in their field

-- Taylor Lighthouse is in its 40th year of sending students abroad to learn and build their faith through global service
+- Taylor's Lighthouse program is in its 41st year of sending students abroad to learn and build their faith through global service.

-- Taylor is home of the first campus chapter of Mu Kappa, now celebrating its 25th year
+- Taylor is home to the first campus chapter of Mu Kappa, now celebrating its 26th year.

 - Member of the NAIA

-- Over 1559 (duplicated count) men and women participated in intramurals an lacrosse or equestrian club teams last year
+- Over 1600 (duplicated count) men and women participated in intramurals and lacrosse or equestrian club teams last year

 - 95% were satisfied with general education courses and instruction.